dnsimple/dnsimple-java/README.md

 ## Sandbox Usage

-If you would like to test in the [DNSimple sandbox environment](https://developer.dnsimple.com/sandbox/) then set the base URL:
+If you would like to test in the [DNSimple sandbox environment](https://developer.dnsimple.com/sandbox/) then add the "sandbox()" builder to your client:

 ```java
 package myapp;